Yoast/wordpress-seo/packages/seo-store/readme.md

 ```

 **`yoast.seoStore.analysis.processResults`** `Filter`\
-Filters the analysis results before it is send dispatched to the store.
+Filters the analysis results before it is sent to the store.
 Functions registered here accept the unfiltered results and must return valid analysis results.